jbcodeforce/shift_left_utils/docs/command.md

 * `delete-all-metadata`: Delete all pipeline definition json files...
 * `build-all-metadata`: Go to the hierarchy of folders for...
 * `report`: Generate a report showing the static...
+* `healthcheck`: Generate a healthcheck report of a given...
 * `deploy`: Deploy a pipeline from a given table name...
 * `build-execution-plan`: From a given table, this command goes all...
 * `report-running-statements`: Assess for a given table, what are the...